Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - The other residents have already been taken away (unless the PC kicked them out).
 - The PC is not welcome here anymore.

+If there are multiple thugs, let them spread out their attacks instead of focusing down on one target with pack tactics.

 If the thug defeats the PC, he will do it non-lethally, and the PC will wake up in a dank cell with 1 hit point.
 The following events will unravel in Silentspire Manor: No Escape.

 If the PC defeats the thug, the following events will unravel in one of these adventures.